FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-08-17-using-useclass-usefactory-usevalue-useexisting-with-treeshakable-providers-in-angular.md

 Sometimes you have to add some dependencies to the factory because you need it to decide whether to return serviceA or serviceB.
 However, you can add the dependencies with the `deps` property on the configuration object.

-Let us assume that we have to have the `HttpClient` from `@angular/common/http` inside our factory we can simply add it to our `deps` property inside an array.
+Let us assume that we have to have the `HttpClient` from `@angular/common/http` inside our factory we can add it to our `deps` property inside an array.

 ```javascript
 export class TestService3 {